apollographql/docs/src/content/basics/resources/faq.md

 You can also set up server-side caching, including whole-query caching, partial-query caching, and cache backed by a CDN.
 These can lower response times and make your GraphQL server as performant as possible.

 Whole-query and CDN caches are most useful when an API handles multiple identical queries.
 This commonly happens with public data, like content on pages of a site.
 Regardless of whether the API is used for public data or not, these caches almost always provide large performance benefits and are highly recommended.
-You can read more about how to set up whole-query and CDN caching with `apollo-server` 2.0 [here](https://www.apollographql.com/docs/apollo-server/performance/caching/).
+See [Server-side caching](https://www.apollographql.com/docs/apollo-server/performance/caching/) to learn about whole-query and CDN caching with Apollo Server.

 Partial query caching can be achieved by caching the responses from underlying services with something like Redis or Memcache.
 With this strategy, even if two queries look completely different from one another, if there is any duplication of data fetched, those results can be shared, preventing unnecessary traffic.
-The [`RESTDataSource`](https://www.apollographql.com/docs/apollo-server/data/data-sources/#rest-data-source) does this automatically if the appropriate `cache-control` headers are present in REST responses.
+The [`RESTDataSource`](https://www.apollographql.com/docs/apollo-server/data/fetching-rest) does this automatically if the appropriate `cache-control` headers are present in REST responses.

 ### How can I monitor the health of my GraphQL schema?